timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

-In particular, whenever a new row is inserted, the database needs to update the indexes (e.g., B-trees) for each of the table's indexed column, which will involve swapping one or more pages in from disk.
+In particular, whenever a new row is inserted, the database needs to update the indexes (e.g., B-trees) for each of the table's indexed columns, which will involve swapping one or more pages in from disk.
 Throwing more memory at the problem only delays the inevitable, and your throughput in the 10K--100K+ rows per second can crash to hundreds of rows per second once your time-series table is in the tens